ionutbortis/gnome-bedtime-mode/README.md

 If the new translations look fine push the changes and create a pull request to the `next-release` branch on the original repository.

 That's it!
-You are now an official contributor to this extension, YAAY! :partying_face: :tada: :pray:
+You are now an official contributor to this extension, YaaY! :partying_face: :tada: :pray:

 <a name="translators">